-Effective July 1, 2017, the bill would repeal statutes allowing removal of a juvenile from custody of a parent and extended jurisdiction juvenile prosecution.
+Effective July 1, 2017, the bill would repeal a statute allowing removal of a juvenile from custody of a parent.
 Effective July 1, 2018, the bill would repeal a statute governing placement and permanency planning for a juvenile placed in the custody of the Commissioner of Juvenile Justice.
 [Note: the position of Commissioner of Juvenile Justice was eliminated and its duties transferred to the Secretary of Corrections by 2013 Executive Reorganization Order 42.]